foolOnTheHill/quake-log-parser/README.md

 - `logfile`: path to the file with the logs
 - `command`: what you want the tool to do.
 Options include `summary` or `rank`.
+- `html`: generates HTML containing the rank and outputs it to stdout.

 ``summary`` outputs using the following format: